 How to Find Hidden Assets during a Divorce in Wisconsin

-Finding hidden requires going through financials and taxes.
-To find hidden assets the follow are a great place to look first:
+Finding hidden assets require going through financials and taxes.
+To find hidden assets the following are a great place to look first:

 - Tax Returns